What is asphalt shingles

 How long do asphalt shingles last?

-Asphalt shingles typically have a lifespan of 20-30 years, depending on the quality of the shingles and the climate conditions.
+Asphalt shingles typically last between 15-30 years, depending on the quality of the shingles and the climate.
+Regular maintenance and inspections can help extend the lifespan of your asphalt roof.

 Connect with certified professionals in your area